AndrejKalugin/SmartTracker/README.md

 ## DB configuration

-DB for the current project PostgreSQL, one config you should change are path to DB in application.properties:
+DB for the current project is PostgreSQL, you should change one configuration: the DB path in application.properties:

 > **spring.datasource.url**=jdbc:postgresql://127.0.0.1:5432/tracker
 >